Imports Modification

 pe.write("new.exe", config)

-Since this operation drops an entry from IAT but we can’t shrink the table without patching the assembly (or making trampolines), the workaround consists of replacing the removed entry with (any) other previous entry.
-For instance, if we remove IsDebuggerPresent from Kernel32.dll, the IAT changes as follows:
+Since this operation removes an entry from the IAT, and we cannot shrink the table without patching the assembly (or using trampolines), the workaround involves replacing the removed entry with another existing entry.
+For example, if we remove IsDebuggerPresent from Kernel32.dll, the IAT changes as follows:

 Before: